Home

 Years ago, I was assisting an art instructor at a museum school.
 The instructor would set up a large and complicated still life of many different objects (fruit, potted plants, books, umbrellas, a coat rack, etc.) He then told the students to draw it and left the room until near the end of the class, he would appear again and begin to critique (analyze) each students work.
 Often his criticisms were harsh and his recommendations to correct the student's mistakes were brief and not very clear.

-art class, art, class, students, art learning How I Solve The Negativity Problem
+art class, art, class, students, art learning

 When I started to instruct art classes, I limited the number of students that could attend so that I could deal with each student individually.
 I constructed exercises that were easy to begin with and that would lead to an ever increasing knowledge and mastery of the subject (drawing, painting, collage, printmaking, etc.) To this day, every lesson offered in Free Online Art Classes is constructed around the philosophy that every student is encouraged to create, learn the basic and develop their skills gradually.
 I find that this method, over thirty years, has worked quite well.